-A construction continuum from Borg was audible throughout the measurement, however it was not measurable due to the continuum of road traffic nearby.
+A construction continuum from Borg was audible throughout the measurement, however it was not measurable due to construction from another construction operation.

-Road traffic generated measured noise levels.
-Birds contributed to the measured L{A1} and insects contributed to the measured L{A50} and L{A90} .
+Road traffic primarily generated measured noise levels.
+Birds contributed to the measured L{A1} and construction continuum contributed to the measured and L{Aeq} , L{A50} and L{A90} .